lokesh8772/Geo_obsidian_vault/Governance/Securing Rights, Enabling Futures.md

 3. Introduce a sunset clause by Prescribing an end date for recognition.
 4. integrate FRA and [[National Rural Livelihood Mission (NRLM)]] for gender sensitive livelihood opportunities
 5. integrate FRA and [[PESA act]]
-6. Strengthen Post-Rights support ->
+6. Strengthen Post-Rights support -> welfare approach to community empowerment.